DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/external/external-middlewares.md

         Currently, only the observability product module uses the Elasticsearch component.
         If an external middleware is used, it is not recommended to use worker nodes in 7-node mode, as it may consume too many resources.

-2. After completing the above configuration, you can proceed with [deploying DCE 5.0 Enterprise Package](../start-install.md).
+2. After completing the above configuration, you can proceed with [deploying DCE 5.0 Enterprise](../start-install.md).

 ## Using External S3Storage